naveenkondeti123/naveen-practicetest/kiran_devops_intwQues.md

 a.Liveness Probe – Checks if the container is alive (healthy).(If the Liveness Probe fails, Kubernetes will automatically restart the container assuming it has crashed or is stuck.) b.Readiness Probe – Checks if the container is ready to serve traffic.(If the Readiness Probe fails, Kubernetes will NOT send traffic to that container until it's ready.
-It does NOT restart the container but only removes it from the load balancer until it’s healthy.)
+It does NOT restart the container but only removes it from the load balancer until it’s healthy)

 -----
 ## 2:What is the issue you are facing at the time of building an image ?
 summary of Common Issues  -Issue Solution
 Docker Daemon Not Running	-Start Docker Service Invalid Tag Name		      -Use correct Docker tag format Permission Denied		      -Use docker login with credentials Build Context Missing		  -Use docker build . from correct directory Proxy Issues		         -Set Docker HTTP Proxy

 -----
 3.How to stop direct commits to GitHub.
 A. Enable Branch Protection Rule (Go to Settings → Branches → Branch Protection Rules.)